 A big trend in eco-friendly packaging right now is compostable and biodegradable packaging.
 Speaking to this growing area of focus for many retailers, Hero Packaging is a supplier dedicated to making 100% compostable mailers, which replace traditional hard to recycle poly mailers.

 Life and business partners Anaita Sarkar and Vik Dave were originally running a fashion business when they realized how much plastic waste went into fulfilling their orders.
 “We were throwing away a lot of packaging from suppliers then having to repackage things again, adding to the world’s plastic and landfill woes,” Vic says.

 So they took matters into their own hands.
 “We did some digging and found out that you can actually have compostable shipping labels and mailers to replace plastic,” says Vik.
-The material Hero Packaging found is “made up of 30% to 40% cornstarch and cassava roots.
-The rest is made up of polybutylene adipate terephthalate, a biodegradable polymer that acts as a bonding agent for the mailers.”
+The material Hero Packaging uses is cornstarch and cassava based.

-Although the merchants we spoke with sell wholly distinct products in wide-ranging categories, the common thread they share is a desire to be more environmentally responsible.
-For some, this commitment offered a way to connect with customers around shared values; for others, the time, energy, and research involved in shipping more sustainably just felt like the right thing to do.
-In both cases, founders often needed to seek out creative and unconventional solutions to ship their products in a way that best represented their brand and its footprint in the world.
+The common thread with all of these brands is a desire to be more environmentally responsible.
+For some, this commitment offered a way to connect with customers around shared values.
+For others, the time, energy, and research involved in sourcing sustainable packaging solutions just felt like the right thing to do.